Saunved/mint-css/README.md

 The sass command will create an ```build/output.css``` file each time you make any changes to the referred partials or the main.scss file.
 Open the index.html file to see the results.
 I recommend creating a local server that automatically updates whenever any files in the folder are changed.

 ## Why this project?
-**This project is inspired by skeleton-css and Materialize CSS and looks to combine the best of both** to create a boilerplate CSS that can be extended in a variety of ways.
-* The focus is on being able to make different themes quickly for prototyping.
+* The focus is on being able to make different themes based on various color palettes for prototyping.
 This is super useful for designers and front-end devs to check how different color combinations might look before implementing them in their existing projects.

+* A problem with CSS frameworks is that they get in the way of uniqueness with respect to design, and switching over to a new framework or design style requires constantly going back and forth between the documentation and the code.
+The idea of flavors will allow people to create unique "UI kits" while retaining most class names and reusing existing partials and components where required.

+* Most CSS frameworks (and boilerplates) do not come with good support for dark themes or contrast-conscious typography.
+These have to be hand-written.
+This is taken care of by a few if/else statements in sass to check for lightness (HSL) values.

-* **Allowing people to spin up a good-looking website in record time with all the essential elements styled**
+* Allowing people to spin up a good-looking website in record time with all the essential elements styled and a small CSS file size was always an aim.

 * Another important idea is to make the CSS as extensible as possible by keeping components decoupled.
-For example, if you aren't going to use any forms, you can simply comment out the ```partials/form``` line in ```src/main.scss```.
-The same applies for all other components.
+For example, if you aren't going to use any forms, you can simply comment out the partials/form line in src/main.scss.
+This is already available in existing frameworks like Bootstrap and Materialize.

-* The biggest problem with frameworks is that they get in the way of uniqueness.
-Nobody wants to keep making websites that look and feel the same, but everybody wants to use the same framework due to its familiarity.
-Flavors allow people to create unique "UI kits" while retaining most class names and reusing existing partials and components where required.
+* A consistent class naming system will allow various flavors to be interchangeable, giving us the ability to adapt to new flavors quickly.
+Although this cannot be enforced, we can take good care to use the ```docs/class-list``` file for any classes that we might require.

 * The world has moved beyond framework-based grids.
-Although we have included (directly), the skeleton-css grid - you can always comment out the component from the ```./src/main.scss``` file and use CSS Grids instead.
+I have included the skeleton-css grid directly in the project, but you can always comment out the component from the ```./src/main.scss``` file and use CSS Grids instead.

 ## Themes